2019 Elizabethtown Heritage Craft Show

 Michael Freitag – Can-U-Cut-It — Turned wood items and artistry

-Sandy Kline – Handmade fabric bags, totes, wallets, and miscellaneous treats
+Sandra Kline – Handmade fabric goodies; bags, totes, wallets, and miscellaneous treats

 Jessica Martin – Kinked and Twisted Yarn Arts — Handspun and hand-dyed artisanal yarns, unique home décor items and wearables.